DarbazAli/50Projects50Days/README.md

 ### Day 13 - Random Choice Picker

-Picking a random choice from a user create list
+Picking a random choice from a user create a list

 ## Day 14 - Animated Navigation